 Supercharge your creativity

 Be ready for the surprises your imagination throws at you.
-If you are lucky enough to have a mentor who will read your work regularly and give critical feedback, that would be ideal.
+If you are lucky enough to have a mentor who will read your work regularly and give critical feedback, that is ideal.

 For Australian publications, I use the Macquarie Dictionary and the Style manual for authors, editors and printers (6th edition); for US publications, I use the Chicago Manual of Style and the Merriam-Webster Dictionary.
 I can also edit according to your own defined style, and I can create style sheets for consistency throughout the manuscript.